Terry Park Ballfield: Fort Myers Royals

 In 1978 the Kansas City Royals brought a minor league affiliate to Fort Myers, the team being called the Fort Myers Royals a Single A Florida State League franchise.
 The team played at Terry Field from 1978 until 1987.
 In 1985 the Royals won the Florida League Championship.
 Kevin Seitzer and Bret Saberhagen were members of the Fort Myers team and began their professional careers at Terry Park.

 End of professional baseball

 After the Royals left Fort Myers, a new spring training team was never fielded at the stadium.
 Two new stadiums were built in Fort Myers, Hammond Stadium was built for the Minnesota Twins and City of Palms Park was built for the Boston Red Sox.
 The last professional baseball team to call Terry Park home was the Fort Myers Sun Sox of the short lived Senior Professional Baseball Association in 1989 and 1990.
 The league featured former MLB stars and was played during the winter months.
 The league folded in 1990.
 All SPBA playoff games were held at Terry Park, since the league's playoffs occurred during spring training.

+In the spring of 1990, the Minnesota Twins minor league teams held their spring training workouts and exhibition games at Terry Park while the new Lee County stadium was being built.

+The most recent professional baseball games played at Terry Park Ballfield were held during the 2020 KBO League season, when the Korea Baseball Organization's Kia Tigers with manager Matt Williams hosted spring training games at Terry Park, which was the team's spring training site, which was extended into March by delays.